Norman ROCKWELL (1894-1978) (page in reconstruction)

 The oil on canvas 89 x 178 cm is very large for this artist.
 It is part of an important group of artworks offered in de-accessioning by the Berkshire Museum.
 Originally scheduled by Sotheby's for November 13, 2017, the sale had been suspended.
 A compromise was found.
 The masterpiece of this operation, Shuffleton's Barbershop also by Rockwell, was purchased privately for the museum being built by George Lucas in Los Angeles.

-Blacksmith's Boy is estimated $ 7M for sale by Sotheby's in New York on May 23, lot 43.
+Blacksmith's Boy was sold for $ 8.1M by Sotheby's on May 23, 2018, lot 43.
 Please watch the video shared by the auction house.

 His job for the Saturday Evening Post remains just as regular.
 Around that time the magazine covers are modernized, gradually giving up their traditional white background.
 The characters are best staged in such a colorful surrounding and Rockwell more regularly offers groups on the cover including his Willie Gillis war series in 1941.